-A honing steel will help keep your knives sharp and well aligned in between professional sharpening treatments.
-Honing doesn’t replace professional sharpening - the two different techniques are much rather comparable to brushing your teeth daily as opposed to having a dental checkup twice a year.
+A honing steel (or rod) will help keep your knives sharp and well aligned in between professional sharpening treatments.
+Honing doesn’t replace professional sharpening - but it will prolong the sharpness of the cutting edge on your knives.

 Using a honing steel in 3 easy stepsProfessional chefs recommend using a honing steel every time you are going to use a knife.
 If you are confident, you can hone your knives freehand.
 It looks a bit more fancy and dramatic but works just as well as going the cautious route of using a non-slip surface to support your honing steel.
 We prefer using the method the folks at Serious Eats recommend.
 Using this method is easy, and you will be less likely to injure yourself.

 - Most first-timers find the vertical grip to be easiest.
 Place the steel perpendicular onto a non-slip surface.
 Hold the handle of the steel and plant the tip into your cutting board.
 Place the heel of the knife against the top of the steel at an approximate 15-20 degree angle.

 - Applying only light pressure, draw the knife down the steel, using the full length of the steel, and pulling across the full length of the knife, maintaining a constant angle.
 Begin the second side.
 Hold the heel of the knife against the other side of the steel, again at a 15-20 degree angle.